MichaIng/DietPi-Docs/docs/software/computational_science.md

 ### Logging information

-Folding@Home has its own log file located in */var/log/fahclient.log*.
-You can display the log file with `cat /var/log/fahclient.log`.
+Folding@Home has a logging feature which outputs into the journal logging system.
+The logs can be viewed via `journalctl -u fahclient`.

-### Known limitation of using only little computational power
+### Option to set the computational power

-There is an issue, that only a small percentage of the CPU cores resp. processing power is being used.
-This is a known limitation and depends on the work units job and how many cores it will support.

-You can however, increase the number of jobs that run on the system to compensate it.
+In addition to the *power slider* in the web interface the user can influence the number of jobs that run on the system.
 The example config given below has 3 job slots, ideal for a 6 core CPU (allowing 2 CPU cores per job slot):

 ```html
 <config>